-Bespoke suits are the highest achievement, to date, of a very old art form – Tailoring.
-There’s a lot of detail to get your head around when thinking suits.
-But fear not Gents, this series will shed some light on what you need to know about suits.
+Bespoke suits are the highest achievement of tailoring.
+There’s a lot of detail to get your head around when thinking suits, so this series is here to shed some light on the world of tailoring.

 Regular readers will no doubt be shouting (inappropriately, in public) ‘HERESY!!!’, knowing just how opposed I am to any sort of fashion rule.
 Or life rule for that matter.
 However, if you want to communicate effectively to those around you, it helps knowing some basics of how your suit should fit.